actuator-finance/Actuator-Docs/docs/faq.md

 ### Why would I want to buy HEX Time Tokens (HTT)?
 1. Achieve similar investment growth to HEX stakes while remaining in liquid tokens
 2. Take advantage of mispricing.
 For example, a discounted HTT may result in a greater expected return than an equivalent HEX stake.
 3. Lock in a fixed rate of return in HEX terms because 1 HTT is redeemable for 1 HEX token at redemption day.
-This is distinct from typical HEX staking where future end stake payout is indeterminate.
+This is distinct from typical HEX staking where future end stake payout is indeterminate and is dependent upon the actions of other stakers.
 ### Why am I not allowed to mint tokens against rewards earned in the final 10% of the stake's life?
 Up to 10% of the rewards for a given stake are reserved in the event the staker fails to end stake on time.
 In which case, the rewards instead go to the user who chooses to end the stake.
 Since HTT holders depend on 'stakeEnd' being invoked in a timely fashion, it's important there is minimal friction to ending a stake in the event the original staker fails to do so.
-10% is chosen as it will very likely offset any gas costs associated with end staking.
+10% is chosen as it will very likely offset any gas costs associated with end staking and provides a strong incentive for the community or any HTT holder to endstake if the stake owner does not.
 ### Is there a late redemption penalty?
 Similar to HEX stakes, there is a 14-day period where there is no penalty and tokens can be redeemed 1:1 for HEX.
 However, after 14 days you may be subject to penalties.
 Given HEX Time Tokens (HTT) are backed by HEX stakes, any stakes that are not unlocked after 14 days begin incurring penalties (enforced by the HEX protocol) and thus the HTTs may experience depreciation as well.
 The exact amount of penalties will depend on how many underlying stakes are in penalty.
 ### If I only mint and sell a portion of my stake, can I still collect any remaining principal/rewards at end stake?